2020 GMC Canyon Problems and Top Complaints – Is Your Car A Lemon?

 Sometimes, a full-size truck isn’t needed to get a job done.
 With the 2020 GMC Canyon, the automaker claims it’s possible to “work smart.”
 Yet, many Canyon owners are struggling to get anything done because their time is spent dealing with a faulty electronic stability control system, a malfunctioning forward collision avoidance system and defective electrical system.

-Problems with the Electronic Stability Control
+Electronic Stability Control Problems

 The electronic stability control system utilizes advanced technology to insure the vehicle remains stable by reducing the chances of traction loss.
 However, the Canyon seems to struggle to get this system right.